-We are also working together with the Ministry of Health Crisis Centre to strengthen the emergency preparedness and response capacity in Indonesia.
+We are working together with the Ministry of Health Crisis Centre to strengthen the emergency preparedness and response capacity in Indonesia.
 This project works to strengthen emergency responses through better health data management, increased mental health support, and expanded environmental health services.

-Our activities in 2021 in Indonesia
+Our activities in 2022 in Indonesia

-Data and information from the International Activity Report 2021.
+Data and information from the International Activity Report 2022.